ZXEducation/mpv/DOCS/man/console.rst

 Configurable Options
 ~~~~~~~~~~~~~~~~~~~~

+``scale``
+    Default: 1

+    All drawing is scaled by this value, including the text borders and the
+    cursor.

+    If the VO backend in use has HiDPI scale reporting implemented, the option
+    value is scaled with the reported HiDPI scale.

 ``font``
     Default: unset (picks a hardcoded font depending on detected platform)

     Set the font used for the REPL and the console.
+This probably doesn't
-    This has to be a monospaced font for the completion suggestions to be
+    have to be a monospaced font.
-    aligned correctly.

 ``font_size``
     Default: 16

     Set the font size used for the REPL and the console.
 This will be
-    multiplied by ``display-hidpi-scale``.
+    multiplied by "scale".

 ``border_size``
     Default: 1

     Set the font border size used for the REPL and the console.

-``case_sensitive``
-    Default: no on Windows, yes on other platforms.

-    Whether Tab completion is case sensitive.
-Only works with ASCII characters.

 ``history_dedup``
     Default: true

     Remove duplicate entries in history as to only keep the latest one.

-``font_hw_ratio``
-    Default: auto

-    The ratio of font height to font width.
-    Adjusts table width of completion suggestions.
-    Values in the range 1.8..2.5 make sense for common monospace fonts.